tasmota/docs/docs/FAQ.md

 If that is not the issue, erase all flash using esptool.py or esptool.exe and flash again by wire (as explained [here](Esptool#upload-tasmota)) using [the latest precompiled bins with core v2.7.1](http://ota.tasmota.com/tasmota/).

+### Device is often unavailable, ussually 30 seconds every minute
+Tasmota requires time to be correctly setup to work properly (see https://github.com/tasmota/docs/blob/master/docs/FAQ.md#timers-trigger-at-the-wrong-time for details and alternatives).
+If a Tasmota device cannot reach one of the NTP server after restarting, the device will be unavailable during 30 seconds every minute while trying to update the time.

+To confirm this issue command weblog can be set to 4, and log should indicate "NTP: Sync time..." followed by "NTP: Unable to resolve IP address" 30 seconds later, in which period the device is unavailable.

 ## Configuration

 ### Device reset to defaults on its own